Archaeologists in 2004 announced that they had

 the largest known to science and its bones showed that it lived

-Details of the discovery are published in the
+Details of the discovery were published in the

-scientific journal
+scientific journal Nature.
 The lion was found in a tomb at Saqqara

-in northern Egypt

-belonging to Maia, wet nurse to Tutankhamun, who was buried in about
+in northern Egypt which belonged to Maia, wet nurse to Tutankhamun,

-burial of humans and then animals - mostly mummified
+re-used for the burial of humans and then animals - mostly mummified

 leo) which was once mummified.